pstroe/chartering-new-realms-2024/chapter9.md

 By the end of this step, the script generates a CSV file that consolidates metadata from all XML files in a structured and searchable format.
 This automation not only saves time but also minimizes the risk of human error in data entry.

 ![screenshot of the csv file](images/csv.png)
+<figcaption>Figure 1: Structured metadata stored in the CSV file, displaying fields such as file_name, article_title, journal_title, and others.</figcaption>

 3. Step 3: Importing Metadata into SQLite